andreasschulze/tlsrpt-reporter/README.md

 A set of libraries and tools to implement TLSRPT reporting into an MTA and to generate and submit TLSRPT reports.

-# How to build the TLSRPT C library
+# How to build and install the TLSRPT C library

-Instructions how to build libtlsrpt can be found in [libtlsrpt/INSTALL](libtlsrpt/INSTALL).
+Instructions how to build and install libtlsrpt can be found in [libtlsrpt/INSTALL](libtlsrpt/INSTALL).

 # How to setup the virtual environment for Python